-We offer two green (garden) waste collection services:
+We offer 2 green (garden) waste collection services:

-If you sign up after April 2018 the cost for the year ending 31 March 2019 will be as follows:
+If you sign up after April 2019 the cost for the year ending 31 March 2020 will be:

 This bin can be used all year round.